ionorg/ion-examples/ion-sfu/pub-mediadevice/README.md

 go run main.go -a localhost:7000
 ```

 The camera stream should now be sent to the `ion-sfu` server.
-You can verify this by looking at your `ion-sfu` server's logs or by reading the stream using the provided frontend that can be accessed via [jsfiddle](https://jsfiddle.net/mdtvuprj/).
+You can verify this by looking at your `ion-sfu` server's logs or by reading the stream using the provided frontend that can be accessed by opening the included HTML file in a browser.